alexei-cloudknox/cloudknox-tools/user_discovery/README.md

   Note, jhmq4 is a jump host for the cluster described in ~/.ssh/config file

-For S3 connection set, the required parameters can be found in ~/.aws/credentials.
+For S3 connection setup, the required parameters can be found in ~/.aws/credentials.
 Access should be setup through STS.

 ## Python requirements